-We can deal with any proposal types:
+We can deal with any proposal type:

 How Solicited Business Proposals Differ from Unsolicited Ones